pryv/dev-site/source/faq-api.md

 You can do so by sharing a document with the user listing the concerned third-parties and asking for his consent, or by implementing a web-app that displays a panel of apps/third-parties to grant access to.

+To see an example of access structure implementation, you can check the [Data Modelling guide](/guides/data-modelling/).

-You can then give each third-party an “app” token with a limited access to a particular scope of streams.
+You can give each third-party an “app” token with limited permissions to a particular scope of streams.

 It is generally preferable to maximize the number of "app" tokens with limited set of permissions than to use a "master" token generating shared type of accesses to third parties, as it allows to track accesses made over data for audit capabilities.